Peruvian Green Rice

 I first had green rice on our backpacking trip in Peru as part of a chicken and rice dish called Arroz con Pollo, over a decade ago.
 Being vegetarian, my options were very limited and I often picked on the non-meat parts of my husband’s meal.
 I remember, my poor husband hardly got any of that delicious green rice that I hungrily polished off his plate that day, chasing each loaded spoonful with a sip of pisco sour - another great Peruvian find! :-)

 When it comes to rice, most of us just think whether it’s white or brown rice we want to eat/serve.
 The two standard options available at most restaurants as well.
-But once you taste this dish, you will never think of rice as just a side-kick to your carefully thought out main course; always playing a supporting role, never the star ingredient/ dish on the table.
+But once you taste this Peruvian Cilantro Rice, you will never think of rice as just a side-kick to your carefully thought out main course; always playing a supporting role, never the star ingredient/ dish on the table.

 In this dish each fragrant and flavorful grain stands out to impress.
-The recipe is easy, fool-proof and requires very little hands-on time.
+The Peruvian Green Rice recipe is easy, fool-proof and requires very little hands-on time.
 The color pop is gorgeous.
 Kids love it.
 It pairs very well with a wide range of dishes including Indian curries, Mexican beans, lentils, tacos, yogurt and salad.
 This green rice is one of my favorite dishes to make when I entertain.

 green rice.jpeg